ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If none of the series conditions match an ACS Entry, the triple is not matched, and no Endorsed values are accepted.

-The `authorized-by` value in `measurement-map` in the stateful environment, if present, applies to all measurements in the triple, including `conditional-series-record` records.
+The `authorized-by` value in `properties-map` in the stateful environment, if present, applies to all measurements in the triple, including `conditional-series-record` records.

 ~~~ cddl